Salford: Inventions

-Salford is credited as the birthplace of the Bush Roller Chain.
+Salford is credited as the birthplace of the bush roller chain.
 Hans Renold, a Swiss-born engineer, came to Salford in the late 19th century.
 In 1879 he purchased a small textile-chain making business in Ordsall from James Slater and founded the Hans Renold Company, what is now Renold, a firm which still produces chains.
 Renold invented the bush roller chain shortly after and began producing it.
-It is the type of chain most commonly used for transmission of mechanical power on bicycles, motorbikes, to industrial and agricultural machinery to uses as varied as rollercoasters and escalators.
+Used on early automobiles and trucks, it is still the type of chain most commonly used for transmission of mechanical power from bicycles and motorbikes to industrial and agricultural machinery such as rollercoasters and escalators.

 Post-industrial decline

 Following the demise of local manufacturing industries, a 1960s regeneration project saw the construction of over 30 tower blocks in the city, replacing many of Salford's former Victorian slums.

-The Housing Market Renewal Initiative has identified Salford as having areas with terraced housing unsuited to modern needs.
+The Housing Market Renewal Initiative identified Salford as having areas with terraced housing unsuited to modern needs.

 During the early 20th century, improvements in regional transport infrastructure precipitated the decline of Salford's existing industries, including those at the Salford Docks.
 Increased foreign competition began to undermine the competitiveness of local textile processing businesses.
 Life in Salford during the early 20th century was described by Robert Roberts, in his study The Classic Slum.
 Rising unemployment during the Great Depression of the 1920s and 1930s, and a significant economic decline in the decades following the Second World War contributed toward a fall in Salford's population.

 By 1939 local coal mining had almost stopped, and, by 1971, cotton spinning had ceased completely.
 Between 1921 and 1939, the population of Salford decreased by 29%, from 234,045 to 166,386, far greater than the rate of decline within the whole of North West England.